MechShahid/pcie-ai-accelerator-thermal-design/README.md

 - How sensitive is the design to TIM thickness, TIM conductivity, and airflow rate?
 - How does airflow bypass affect a lower-height heatsink?
 - Does the final heatsink concept create mechanical support risk?
+- How much lower is the required volumetric flow for liquid coolants compared with air?
+- Why does coolant heat-carrying capacity alone not guarantee low chip temperature?
+- How do cold plates, bare immersion, heat spreading, and finned immersed surfaces differ at screening level?
 - How would the simulation be validated against physical thermal testing?

 The purpose of this project is to show the workflow behind these decisions, not only the final simulation result.